josbouten/Sculpt-O-Sound/README.md

 Sculpt-O-Sound presents:

-- Vocode-O-Matic, v0.2 is a 31 terts band vocoder with editable frequency matri usable for 44100 Hz sampling frequency only.
+Vocode-O-Matic, v0.2 is a 31 terts band vocoder with editable frequency matrix usable for 44100 Hz sampling frequency only (at the moment).

-Vocode-O-Matic

 The vocoder has 31 terts band filters for the carrier and modulator inputs.
 The carrier input is the top left of the connectors, the modulator the top right.